dklopstein/waste-sorting-classifier/README.md

 ### Model 1

 We used a **Random Forest** classifier for our first model to classify trash images.
-The model was trained with basic parameters.
+The full code is [here](./Random_Forest.ipynb) The model was trained with basic parameters.

-Our initial version of the model had an accuracy of approximately 0.8037 on our test set, meaning it had an error of 0.1963.
-However, it had a training accuracy of 0.9996, indicating that the model was overfitting.

-We manually tuned three key hyperparameters:
+Afterwards, we manually tuned three key hyperparameters:
 * `n_estimators`: Controls the number of trees in the forest.
 More trees can improve performance but increase training time.
 We tested values from 50 to 100 to find the best balance.
 * `max_depth`: Limits how deep each tree grows.
 By default, max_depth=None allows trees to expand fully, often leading to the model overfitting.
 We experimented with depths of 5, 10, and 15 to constrain tree growth and observe the trade-off between model complexity and generalization.
 * `min_samples_split`: Specifies the minimum samples needed to split a node.
 The default value is 2, allowing fine splits that can lead to overfitting.
 We tested values of 2 and 5 to balance capturing meaningful patterns while reducing overfitting.